AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/03-traits.rst

     fn response(&self) -> String {
         format!("I'm a dog, my name is {}!", self.name)
     }
-    // Without defining "greet", it would print
+    // Without defining 'greet', it would print
     // Hello!
 I'm a dog my name is Fido
   }